TimeSpan.TryParseExact Method (String, String(), IFormatProvider, TimeSpan%)

-Converts the string representation of a time interval to its TimeSpan equivalent by using the specified format and culture-specific format information, and returns a value that indicates whether the conversion succeeded.
-The format of the string representation must match the specified format exactly.
+Converts the specified string representation of a time interval to its TimeSpan equivalent by using the specified formats and culture-specific format information, and returns a value that indicates whether the conversion succeeded.
+The format of the string representation must match one of the specified formats exactly.

 Assembly: mscorlib (in mscorlib.dll)

 'Declaration Public Shared Function TryParseExact ( _ input As String, _ formats As String(), _ formatProvider As IFormatProvider, _ <OutAttribute> ByRef result As TimeSpan _ ) As Boolean

 - Type: System.String

 A string that specifies the time interval to convert.

 A array of standard or custom format strings that define the acceptable formats of input.

 - Type: System.IFormatProvider